workoholyguy/film-feast/README.md

 <!-- Contact -->
 ## 📫 Contact

-Feel free to reach out if you have questions or want to collaborate!
+Have questions or want to contribute?
+Reach out below!

 - **LinkedIn:** [linkedin.com/in/omar-madjitov-6b3a33234](https://linkedin.com/in/omar-madjitov-6b3a33234)
 - **Email:** [omadjitov1@icloud.com](mailto:omadjitov1@icloud.com)

 ---

-*Enjoy the show with FilmFeast!*
+*Enjoy a seamless movie experience with FilmFeast!*